Acne and Sport: What’s the Connection?

 What to Do to Prevent Sports Acne

-The obvious way to prevent sports acne is to wear the loosest clothing possible in athletic events.
+The obvious way to prevent sports acne is to wear the loosest clothing possible in athletic events4.
 Women who experience breast swelling just before their menstrual period should adjust their bras accordingly.
-Men should use sweat-absorbing powders under jock straps.
+Men should use sweat-absorbing5 powders under jock straps.
 Cotton is preferable to Lycra.
-Helmets should be taken off when the sport permits to relieve tension on the neck and chin.
+Helmets should be taken off when the sport permits to relieve tension on the neck and chin6.

 If you wear a wetsuit, it is important to have a fit at the neck that keeps water out of the suit, but that does not “hug” the skin.
 The neck is especially prone to acne mechanica when wearing a wetsuit.
 Wetsuits that are flexible and buoyant will help you swim better, and also reduce friction on the skin.
 Wetsuits become looser with wear, so it is a good idea to use a wetsuit for short periods to “break it in” before using it for a longer event.